xavier-kong/manga-tracker/planning/SchemaDesign.md

     chapter: Number,
     status: String,
     lastRead: String,
-  }] <- array of users with status and last read date }
+  }] <- array of **Users** with status and last read date }
 ```

+While all mangas beloning to a single user could potentially be stored in a single User document, it might not be an efficient solution.
+Given that it is of priority to retrieve list of currently reading manga as efficiently as possible, by including an array of only recently read titles, it reduces the need to iterate over entire arrays to search for titles that match last read dates.